mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

 ## Change rank-1 and rank-2 updates to be consistent with rank-k and rank-2k

-1. Currently, the rank-1 and rank-2 updates unconditionally update and do not take a `beta` scaling factor.
+1. Currently, the rank-1 and rank-2 update functions unconditionally update and do not give users a way to provide a `beta` scaling factor.

-2. This behavior deviates from the BLAS Standard, is inconsistent with the rank-k and rank-2k updates, and introduces a special case in [linalg]'s design.
+2. This behavior deviates from the BLAS Standard, is inconsistent with the rank-k and rank-2k update functions, and introduces a special case in [linalg]'s design.

-3. We propose making all the rank-1 and rank-2 update functions consistent with the proposed change to the rank-k and rank-2k updates.
+3. We propose making all the rank-1 and rank-2 update functions consistent with the proposed change to the rank-k and rank-2k update functions.
 This means both changing the meaning of the current overloads to be overwriting, and adding new overloads that are updating.
 This includes general (nonsymmetric), symmetric, and Hermitian rank-1 update functions, as well as symmetric and Hermitian rank-2 update functions.

 4. The exposition-only concept _`possibly-packed-inout-matrix`_ is no longer needed.
 We propose removing it.